Charis Gantes was born in Athens, Greece on the 9th of March 1962.

 applications of special issues in structural steel design (in Greek).

-He has edited one collective volume and participated in two more.
+He has co-edited two collective volumes and participated as co-author in two more.
 He has also co-authored 10 book chapters,

 (combined citations from search engines Scopus,